JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Wireframes and interaction flow diagrams.md

 <h4>Positives</h4>

-- This is a lot more fun than using SpareRoom to find a living situation
+- This is a lot more fun than using SpareRoom to find a living situation.
 - I think if I had used this app, I would have found a more suited household.
 In a pandemic, where we have spent lots of time indoors it would have been nice if we had more common ground.
 - I like the material design.
 Very simple and easy to use.